mjlee177/Capstone_Fruits_Classification/README.md

 ### 🍖💪 Backbone Models with Training On

+The purpose of this excercise is to see if having training on will fix the low validation accuracies and for visualization of the difference between training off and on.
+If we happen to get a better result with training on, we can optimize that model and call it our new "best".

 Settings:
 - batch size = 32
 - image size = 256 x 256